 - Improving your writing process

 - Budgeting your time

 - Letting go

 Writing Across the Curriculum

-This workshop is open only to NIU faculty, instructors, and teaching staff (SPS and Civil Service).
-Registered participants will receive workshop materials, lunch in the Blackhawk Cafeteria (for the cafeteria menu, check: the menu) and refreshments, and a certificate of participation.
+The workshop is open only to NIU faculty and staff.
+Registered participants will receive workshop materials, lunch and refreshments, and a certificate of participation.
 Seating is limited to 25 participants and advance registration is required.
 Include your name (as it should appear on the certificate), title, department, phone, NIU email, and special accommodations needed.
 If you do not wish to receive a certificate, please inform the Center while registering for the workshop.

 Due to the expensive nature of the workshop and the advance notice needed for arranging food and materials, please register by the deadline and plan to attend the entire workshop, if you register.
 After you register, if you are unable to attend, please inform the Center by May 16, 2011 so that those on the waiting list can be given the opportunity to attend the workshop or workshop costs can be reduced.